-Step One: Enter your URL
+Step 1: Enter your URL

-Step Two: Evaluate the results
+Step 2: Evaluate the results

 The scrape results that come up will show you the information Facebook was able to read from your site, based on the Open Graph tags.

 This summarizes any warnings based on the following information that could be causing issues with the display of your link on Facebook.

 Don’t worry too much about the warnings in this section, unless you’re actually seeing display issues when sharing.
-The warnings are just that: warnings!
+The warnings are just that: warnings.
 They may not actually cause any visible issues when present.

 This section displays any recorded older “canonical” URLs that this particular URL used to point to.
 Most often your “canonical URL” should be the same as the URL you scraped originally.
-But this section will show if there have been changes in the past, such as changing from
+This section would show if there have been changes in the past, such as changing from

 https://.
 This might happen if you added an SSL on your website recently.